iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 # iModel workspaces

 So far, we have been working with [IModelHost.appWorkspace]($backend).
 But - as [mentioned above](#settings-priorities) - each [IModelDb]($backend) has its own workspace as well, with its own [Settings]($backend) that can override and/or supplement the application workspace's settings.
-These settings are stored as [SettingsDictionary]($backend)S in the iModel's `be_Props` table.
+These settings are stored as [SettingsDictionary]($backend)s in the iModel's `be_Props` table.
 When the iModel is opened, its [Workspace.settings]($backend) are populated from those dictionaries.
 So, an application is working in the context of a particular iModel, it should resolve setting values by asking [IModelDb.workspace]($backend), which will fall back to [IModelHost.appWorkspace]($backend) if the iModel's settings dictionaries don't provide a value for the requested setting.

 Since an iModel is located in a specific geographic region, LandscapePro™ wants to limit the selection of foliage based on the USDA hardiness zone(s) in which the iModel resides.
 An administrator could configure the hardiness zone of an iModel as follows: